Boondock-Echo/scanner-controller/README.md

 # Scanner Controller

-This project provides a cross-platform graphical user interface (GUI) for controlling various radio scanner models through a unified interface.
-Built with PyQt6, it enables users to interact with different scanner hardware using a consistent set of controls regardless of the manufacturer's native interface.
+This project provides a cross-platform command line interface (CLI) and graphical user interface (GUI) for controlling various radio scanner models through a unified interface.
+Built with PyQt6, the GUI allows users to interact with different scanner hardware using a consistent set of controls regardless of the manufacturer's native interface.

 ## What This Program Does